darold/external_file/README.md

 ==============================

 Allow access to "external files" from PostgreSQL server file systems.
-This extension is only a "secure version" of the server side lo_* functions.

 This extension adds the same functionalities given by the Oracle's BFILE data type that stores unstructured binary data in flat files outside the database.
 A BFILE column stores a file locator that points to an external file containing the data: (DIRECTORY, FILENAME).
 Here the data type is called EFILE.

+The extension access to external files using secure call to the server side `lo_*` functions and not by directly reading/writing to files.

 Installation requirements
 -------------------------

 PostgreSQL 9.1 or better are required.
 User with PostgreSQL superuser role for creating extension.